Sony Xperia 1 VI vs Google Pixel 8

 Frequently Asked Questions

-Sony Xperia 1 VI excels if you value exclusive 85-170mm true continuous optical zoom lens.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Sony Xperia 1 VI is the better choice if you prioritize exclusive 85-170mm true continuous optical zoom lens.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure